 Winter roof leaks are a harsh reality of living in the midwest.
 Considering we spend what feels like half of the year buried in snow and ice, it’s no surprise that our roofs show signs of wear.
 While your roof shouldn’t leak, with extended exposure to wind, ice, hail, and sometime debris, it’s common for homeowners to face a leak every now and again.
 But what do you do when your roof starts leaking in the winter?

-When it comes to winter roof leaks, sometimes you may think you have one, but it’s really something else!
-Today we’re covering what is or isn’t a roof leak and how to tell.
+When it comes to winter roof leaks, sometimes you may think you have one, but it’s really something else.
+That’s why covering how to diagnose a roof leak and what to do next.